KOOKIIEStudios/Spirit-PacketPuller/README.md

 At the moment, they may only be build on the target platform.\
 **Windows 10 Version 2004 is the official target platform for this project.**

+Refer to the inner [README](https://github.com/KOOKIIEStudios/Spirit-PacketPuller/tree/main/SpiritPacketPuller) for an overview of the folder structure.

 1. Install [**Flutter Desktop**](https://flutter.dev/desktop).
 2. `Clone`/`Fork` the repository.
-3. Navigate to the porject directory in a CLI, and use `flutter pub get` to grab all dependencies.
+3. Navigate to the porject directory in a CLI *(I use PowerShell 7)*, and use command `flutter pub get` to grab all dependencies.